 Capture the client secret, as shown in Figure 4.

-Next, create a new user for this Realm (Figure 5).
+Next, create a new user for this realm (Figure 5).

 Once you have completed all of the preceding steps, you are ready to proceed to the next section.

-Spring Boot 3
+Define the Spring Boot version

 <?xml version="1.0" encoding="UTF-8"?>